CodingJen/100-days-of-code/r1-log.md

 ### R1D30

-Important lesson today: Don't animate elements using http://style.top or style.left.
+Important lesson today: Don't animate elements using style.top or style.left.
 Instead use transform: translate().
 Using the first properties triggers a whole page layout and is very expensive!

 https://twitter.com/CodingJen/status/1421184100577071108